Drew-Goddyn/binary_search_tree/readme.md

 It creates a balanced tree where all left children are less than the root node and all right children are greater.
 E.g.

 ```
-       _9_
-     _/   \_
-  _4_       _15_
- /   \     /    \
+│       ┌── 17
+│   ┌── 15
+│   │   └── 12
+└── 9
+    │   ┌── 6
+    └── 4
-2     6   12    17
+        └── 2
 ```

 ## Why?
 BST's might be useful in situations where you need the benefits of both a linked list and `Array#bsearch`.
-A sitation where you are able to sort once, frequently need to search for a value, and frequently need to insert elements into the middle.
+A situation where you are able to sort once, frequently need to search for a value, and frequently need to insert elements into the middle.

 But lets be honest, you should probably just use a hash.